Nucleomics-VIB/nanopore-tools/README.md

 * R --slave -e 'rmarkdown::render("Nanopore_SumStatQC.Rmd", "pdf_document")'
 * R --slave -e 'rmarkdown::render("Nanopore_SumStatQC.Rmd", "html_document")'

-A significant number of R dependencies are required (see top of the code)
+A significant number of R dependencies are required (see top of the code).
+Please refer to the original ONT code and repo for info on installing resources and for acknowlegments.

 <hr>